JonathanAquino/git-time-lapse-view/README.txt

 CONTACTS

-On all questions related to SVN Time-Lapse View please contact Jonathan Aquino at jonathan.aquino@gmail.com
+For all questions related to SVN Time-Lapse View please contact Jonathan Aquino at jonathan.aquino@gmail.com